wilsonmar/wilsonmar.github.io/_posts/2018-07-24-salesforce-ecosystem.md

    * <a target="_blank" href="https://www.sfdcinpractice.com/">sfdcinpractice.com</a>
    since Sep 2016 provides a comprehensive, intuitive guide to Salesforce coding by real word examples.
 This blog is for those who knows how to create objects and fields in Salesforce.

-Luke, Salesforce Technical Consultant and Tech Lead, from Rochester, NY:
+Luke Freeland, Salesforce Technical Consultant and Tech Lead, from Rochester, NY:

    * <a target="_blank" href="https://www.metillium.com/blog/">metillium.com/blog</a>
    since Mar 2016

+   * <a target="_blank" href="https://metillium.com/2017/05/introducing-slackforce/">
+   SlackForce</a> - chat in Slack about Salesforce

 Mani Balan, Lead/certified Salesforce Developer in a start-up company based out of Sydney, Australia: